 Equal access to medicines, preventive protective measures or medical treatment must be ensured for all, and not only a select circle of wealthy people .

 We can’t afford to lose sight of human rights, gender justice and environmental protection.

 Even in times of Coronavirus, politicians must not lose sight of their other responsibilities on human rights and environmental protection.
 For example, Germany still needs to introduce a supply chain law to ensure that people and nature do not suffer from the unscrupulous business practices of some German companies.
-Companies must be aware of the special risks for women and consult, among others, women’s rights organisations.
+Companies must be aware of the special risks for women and consult, among others, local women’s rights organisations.